myazann/Myazan_Utils/README.md

 <h3> Custom_Export_Graphviz </h3>

 This script is an altered version of Sklearn's tree._export script.
-It allows to plot a Decision Tree which has the original class distributions in the nodes if class_weight parameter is used.
+It allows to plot a Decision Tree which has the original class distributions in the nodes while using the class_weight parameter.

 When you use class_weight parameter in a Tree, Sklearn shows the values in the nodes as weighted.
 For example let's say that you use class_weight as {0:1,1:5}.
 In your plotted tree, a node has a value of [100 100], and sample size as 120.
 This can be misleading